-Do I need any savings for house and land packages?
+Do I need any savings to buy a house and land package?

 Are there 100% land loans?

 No deposit land loans are available on the condition that you’re building on the vacant land within one or two years.

 In some cases, we can negotiate with the lender to waive the requirement to build.

 If you’re not buying in a capital city or regional centre please call us on 1300 889 743 or complete our free assessment form to find out if your location is accepted to the bank.